zaproxy/zap-hud/README.md

 ## Using the HUD

 ### Downloading
-You can download ZAP enabled with the HUD from:
+You can download ZAP enabled with the HUD from any of:

 1. Download and run the latest [ZAP Weekly Release](https://github.com/zaproxy/zaproxy/wiki/Downloads#zap-weekly)
 2. Run it from this repo using: